Putting your health in the hands of a doctor or other healthcare provider makes most people feel vulnerable.

 We handle many high-stakes and complex cases and are willing to take your case to trial, if necessary, to get the results you deserve.

-Contact Baird Mandalas Brockstedt Federico & Cardea, LLC to discuss your case today.
+Contact Baird Mandalas Brockstedt & Federico to discuss your case today.